-Of the Dendera reliefs, one spent 2000 years in desert winds, the other was protected inside.
+Of the Dendera reliefs, one spent 2000 years in desert winds, there's three inside that I can't find pictures of.
 Dendera is a significant place because Cleopatra's father started rebuilding the Temple of Hathor when she was 15 years old, and she spent the next 24 years decorating it.
-There are plenty of Cleopatras there: the ones on the outside have two filled cartouches (birth name and Horus name).
-Cleopatras on the inside have one or two cartouches, sometimes filled, sometimes blank (this goes for Ptolemies as well).
-Ptolemies X and XI contributed (covering a span of Cleopatras III-VII) to the Dendera complex, and like any practical pharaoh, Ptolemy XII "repurposed" some of their building materials.
-This is probably why Pepi appears in the interior.
-Some context is needed since the Cleopatra birth name is identical in each cartouche of her ancestors, but the Horus name cartouches are different.
+The ones on the outside have two filled cartouches (birth name and Horus name).
+The Cleopatras on the inside are next to her father probably indicating a co-regency.rtouches are different.

-It's an odd thing for an authoritarian to do, but I swear she's smiling in three of the images.
+It's an odd thing for an authoritarian to do, but I swear she's smiling in two of the images.

 What's this?
 There are "crypts" in the walls and underneath the Temple of Hathor.
 Visitors are so anxious to get to the "ancient electric lamps" they zoom past yet another Cleopatra: she's in the lower left (one blank cartouche) behind her father (two blank cartouches).
 It could be that the single cartouche is appropriate for when she was co-regent with her father, before becoming queen.

 "Count the Cleopatras" should be a Dendera sport: Egyptian "Where's Waldo?"

 What about the coins?